-Students with existing Mandarin language skills who score 85 or higher on a cumulative Mandarin I exam may enroll directly in Mandarin II.
+This course is designed for students who have completed Mandarin 1 at Westford Academy or students with existing Mandarin language skills who score 85 or higher on a cumulative Mandarin I exam.
 Teacher recommendation is required.

 This course expands the student's ability to communicate in Mandarin.
 Within contextualized situations, students will improve their oral proficiency as they discuss a variety of topics including shopping, directions, the weather, clothing, as well as hobbies and sports.
 Students will increase their vocabulary base and increase their knowledge of techniques learned in Mandarin I with expanded conversation.
 Mandarin will be used as much as possible during classroom instruction.
+Students work toward the Novice mid level of proficiency.